 Spoilers are ahead.
-In the first two installments of Fear Street, a specter looms in the dark, threatening everything and everyone: Sarah Fier, the rumored witch who centuries ago cursed Shadyside to know nothing but death and despair as their Sunnyvale neighbors prosper.
+In the first two instalments of Fear Street, a spectre looms in the dark, threatening everything and everyone: Sarah Fier, the rumoured witch who centuries ago cursed Shadyside to know nothing but death and despair as their Sunnyvale neighbours prosper.
 The final chapter, Fear Street: 1666, puts flesh and bone to the legend, as we travel back in time and witness the origin story that kicks off all the terror.
 Turns out, there's a lot more to this ghost story than we thought — but if you’ve been following the Leigh Janiak-directed trilogy, that shouldn’t come as a surprise.

 “You don't often — if ever — get a Black queer girl [as] your main protagonist driving [the story] forward,” Janiak told Refinery29 in an Zoom interview in June.
 “To me, there was something really special about being able to create this world of Shadyside, which is full of outsiders, people who have been told that they’re “other” by society, and letting them be the heroes.
 That was the biggest trope that I was interested in twisting.
 And it's honestly why I felt like we should make Fear Street — because we could do something new with the genre.”